danberkeland/bpbvite/src/Pages/Production/_notes.md

 # Production Directory

+## Folders in This Directory
+"Legacy" houses files that are mostly carry-overs from the previous system.
+"New Pages" houses files that can be considered a first attempt at a new system.
+The contents of both folders are deprecated/obsolete, and will eventually be replaces by the files in the Production directory.

 ## Files in This Directory
 File names that include "BPBN" or "BPBS" apply just to that location.
 File names without either can be used for production reports at both locations.